-The Greenguard Certification Program tests the chemical emission of all sorts of products (not just mattresses!).
-That makes it easier for you as a buyer to know which products have low chemical emission and won’t expose your family to chemicals and VOCs.
+The Greenguard Certification Program tests the chemical emission of all sorts of products (not just mattresses).
+That makes it easier for you as a buyer to know which products have low chemical emissions and won’t expose your family to chemicals and VOCs.

 If you’re looking for a new mattress to accommodate your growing baby belly, buying a crib mattress for your little one, or just giving your bedroom a facelift, choose mattresses that are Greenguard Certified.

 Keep in mind that there are two levels of this helpful certification: the Greenguard Certification and Greenguard Gold Certification.